Freddy, our featured feline PnF Feline Fans banner

 Surnames A-K

-Of course these are only some of the celebrated personages throughout history and right up to the present day who have taken a liking to cats — in some cases a real love of them.
-Over time we hope to add more names to the roster.
+Of course these are only some of the celebrated personages throughout history and up to the present day who have taken a liking to cats — in some cases a real love of them.

 Kingsley Amis